syncthing/docs/index.rst

 As a developer looking to get started with a contribution, see :ref:`how to build <building>`, :ref:`how to debug <debugging>` and the `contribution guidelines`_.
-This documentation site can be edited on Github_.
+This documentation site can be edited on GitHub_.

 Contact
 -------